Alfred Duncan scores and assist as Fiorentina beat Milan

 Fiorentina won the seven-goal thriller 4-3 at the Stadio Artemio Franchi in Florence with Duncan impressing greatly.

-Duncan opened the scoring in the 15th minute capitalising on an error by the Milan goalkeeper.
+Duncan opened the scoring in the 15th minute capitalizing on an error by the Milan goalkeeper.

 Italian Riccardo Saponara doubled the lead before halftime with a brilliant curler to stun the away side.

 Duncan turned provider in the 60th minute when he picked out Dusan Vlahovic with a brilliant through ball.
-The Serbia forward made it 3-0.
+The Serbian forward made it 3-0.

 Zlatan Ibrahimovic scored twice in the space of five minutes to hand Milan a lifeline but Vlahovic in the 85th minute made it a two-goal advantage for the home side.